iroghair/nm-slides/README.md

 `python render.py <filename>`

 Where the filename does not have to contain the extension.
-This will automatically open the resulting slide as well.

 Example: